- Things to Do

 New York is well-known for its bagels and we recommend you try them on your next visit or stay.
-There isn’t a New Yorker who doesn’t know what a bagel is, let alone not eaten one.
-With hundreds of bagel stores throughout the city, how to know which bagels are the best?
 Our guide below will steer you to the best bagels in the neighborhoods you are most likely to explore on your visit.
 Or, take one of our pay-what-you-like food tours.

 Tip: Bagel shops often put a HUGE amount of cream cheese on bagels, more than most people can eat.
 Feel free to ask for a medium amount of cream cheese, better known by New Yorkers as “schmear.”